amethystaurora-robo/numerical_integration_exercises/README.md

   <img src="https://github.com/amethystaurora-robo/numerical_integration_exercises/blob/main/images/energy_budget.png">
 </p>

 At 1412 W m⁻², there are three fixed-point equilibria, two stable and one unstable.
-At extreme solar constants, equilibrium disappear.
+At extreme solar constants, equilibria disappear.

 One can also show the bifurcation diagram of the solar constant vs. temperature.
 The diagram below shows two stable states and one 'edge' state, the unstable equilibrium decribed above.